HScheiber/STAT545-hw-Scheiber-Hayden/hw05/factor_figure_management.md

 <a href="#top">Back to top</a>

-Use the forcats package to change the order of the factor levels, based on a principled summary of one of the quantitative variables.
+Goal: Use the forcats package to change the order of the factor levels, based on a principled summary of one of the quantitative variables.
 Consider experimenting with a summary statistic beyond the most basic choice of the median.

 For this question, I have decided to use the range of life expectancy for each country over the years on record as my summary statistic.
 I calculate this below and show the first 10 entries in descending order.